 We offer advanced genetic testing, sonograms, consultations with Maternal-Fetal Medicine specialists, and epidurals on demand.
 But not all or even desirable in every case.
 The choices are yours.

-Prenatal visits are in our private office – 101West 12th Street in Greenwich Village — with a midwife on our prenatal team.
+Prenatal visits are in our private office – 101West 12th Street in Greenwich Village, NYC — with a midwife on our prenatal team.
 When you are ready to give birth, a midwife on the laborist team will meet you at Metropolitan Hospital on the Upper East Side.

 World Health Organization accredits Metropolitan Hospital as “Baby-Friendly” designation promising no separation of mother and baby except for medical indications.
-A full time lactation consultant promotes and facilitates breastfeeding.
-All staff have special training in assisting you to breastfeed.
+A full-time lactation consultant promotes and facilitates breastfeeding.
+All staff has special training in assisting breastfeeding.
 You and baby will have a private room together with a pull-out couch for the father or other support person wishing to spend the night.
 Lastly, there are no visiting hours or restrictions for your chosen support team.

 Village Maternity’s NYC midwives and doctors collaborate to aid in uncomplicated pregnancy and birth.
 Yet, nature and history have taught us that sometimes there are complications.

 Our maternal-fetal medicine specialists have unique qualifications to help you through any obstacles.
 They are trained to recognize problems and advise on how to avoid dangers.